JacobJust/fl_animated_linechart/README.md

 ![Chart example with highlight](withSelection.png)

-Linechart with markerlines, icons and legends:
+Linechart with markerlines, icons, legends and "heat-map" shaded zones:

 ![Chart example with markerlines and legends](withMarkerlinesAndLegends.png)